 This post may contain affiliate links.
 Please read our disclosure policy.

 Enjoy the rich, velvety goodness of homemade Alfredo sauce with this single serving recipe.
 Made with butter, heavy cream, and Parmesan cheese, this creamy sauce is quick to prepare and full of flavor.
-Perfect to enjoy with pasta, chicken, or roasted vegetables.

 Why You’ll Love This Recipe

-- Ready in Minutes: From start to finish, this recipe takes just 15 minutes.
+- Quick: Ready in just 15 minutes.

 Ingredients